 Graphene in Solar Cells

-The idea of developing lighter, flexible and transparent solar cells has been around for a short time but finding the fabric which has all the properties and ready to carry the present was the difficulty .
+The idea of developing lighter, flexible, and transparent solar cells have been around for a short time but finding the fabric which has all the properties and is ready to carry the present was the difficulty.